|You are on http://travelromania.tripod.com|

 March 11, 2010.
 A few days back we celebrated the day of Mărţişor.
 If you're not familiar with this March 1 custom, here are a few words and pictures from this year's Mărţişor Fair at the Museum of the Romanian Peasant.

-Another crafts fair celebrating love and the arrival of spring was held at the Village Museum in Bucharest in February.
+Another craft fair celebrating love and the arrival of spring was held at the Village Museum in Bucharest in February.
 See a few photos from last year's edition of the Dragobete Fair.

 February 28, 2010.
 The National Museum of Art of Romania has revamped its Web site.
 Now you can take a virtual tour of the highlights of the following sections: European Art Gallery, Medieval Romanian Art, Modern Romanian Art, Islamic Art, Chinese Art, Japanese Art, Drawings and Prints, and Decorative Arts.
 Those whose interest is piqued by modern art should not miss the K.H.
 Zambaccian Museum.
 This other, smaller, museum houses an exceptional selection of works by leading modern Romanian artists, as well as 19 works by foremost modern French painters.